 A number of real-life examples of its use are available to view on the showcase section of its site.

-A free version of the software is available as well as the standard PMPro option with enhanced functionality which is priced at $97 per year.
+A free version of the software is available as well as the standard PMPro option with enhanced functionality.

 Cart66 is an interesting solution that concentrates on nailing the shopping cart part of the eCommerce problem while also offering a full suite of membership options.